-This analysis includes test performance data from 16,369 students in 3rd, 4th, and 5th grades.
+This analysis includes test performance data from 16,369 students in third, fourth, and fifth grades.
 A summary of the demographics of the overall student population is provided in Table 1; the demographic distributions were relatively equal between each of the three grades.
-There were a total of 14,239 students in the control group (students without a disability and not ELLs), 679 students were designated as English language learners, 1,357 were students with a learning disability, and 193 students were deaf or hard of hearing.
-While most field test forms were randomly assigned across the state, ELLs were oversampled on the forms containing the adapted items in order to ensure sample sizes suitable for analyses in the original study.
+There were 14,239 students in the control group (students without a disability and not ELLs), 679 students were designated as ELL, 1,357 were students with an LD, and 193 students were DHH.
+Although most field test forms were randomly assigned across the state, ELLs were oversampled on the forms containing the adapted items in order to ensure sample sizes suitable for analyses in the original study.
 The LD and DHH students were evenly sampled on all field test forms.

-In the data used in this study students were nearly evenly split by gender in the Control and ELL groups, but there were twice as many students with LD that were male (n = 935) as female (n = 422) and three times as many DHH that were male (n = 148) than female (n = 45).
-The student population was ethnically diverse, with 6,322 (39%) students identified as Black, 798 Hispanic (5%), 9,070 White (55%), and a small number of students from other backgrounds (n = 278, 1%).
+In the data used in this study students were nearly evenly split by gender in the control and ELL groups, but there were twice as many students with LD that were male (n=935) as female (n=422) and three times as many DHH that were male (n=148) than female (n=45).
+The student population was ethnically diverse, with 6,322 (39%) students identified as Black, 798 Hispanic (5%), 9,070 White (55%), and a small number of students from other backgrounds (n=278,1%).
 About half of the students were on free or reduced lunch, including almost all (86%) of the ELL and the majority (70%) of the students with LD.
-A small number of students in each category were also designated as gifted (too few to be reported according to NAEP restricted data guidelines); for students with disabilities this is considered a "twice exceptional" condition.
+A small number of students in each category were also designated as gifted (too few to be reported according to NAEP restricted data guidelines); for SwDs this is considered a "twice exceptional" condition.